Archive-42/march2022-archive/react/interview-questions-js.md

         These placeholders can be represented in the console.log as below

      ```javascript
-     const user = { name: 'John', id: 1, city: 'Delhi' };
+     const user = { name: "John", id: 1, city: "Delhi" };
+     console.log(
+       "Hello %s, your details %o are available in the object form",
+       "John",
+       user
-     console.log('Hello %s, your details %o are available in the object form', 'John', user); // Hello John, your details {name: "John", id: 1, city: "Delhi"} are available in object
+     ); // Hello John, your details {name: "John", id: 1, city: "Delhi"} are available in object
      ```

 369. ### Is it possible to add CSS to console messages